-A requirement may be made for knowledge of the Icelandic language and Icelandic healthcare legislation, and other legislation and government directives, as deemed necessary to the work of a radiographer, especially with regard to patients' safety and communication with patients.
+A requirement may be made for knowledge of the Icelandic language and Icelandic healthcare legislation, and other legislation and government directives deemed necessary to the work of an EMT/paramedic, especially with regard to patients' safety and communication with patients.

-Should it not have been demonstrated, in the judgement of the Medical Director of Health, that the applicant's qualification fulfils the criteria under the first paragraph, an applicant may be required to submit to a test of competence to demonstrate that he/she possesses the professional knowledge and competence required in a radiographer.
-An appropriate educational institution shall organise this test in consultation with the Medical Director of Health.
+Should it not have been demonstrated, in the judgement of the Medical Director of Health, that the applicant's qualification fulfils the criteria under the first and second paragraphs, an applicant may be required to submit to a test of competence to demonstrate that he/she possesses the professional knowledge and competence required in an EMT/paramedic.
+An appropriate educational institution and the EMT Expert Council shall organise this test in consultation with the Medical Director of Health.

-A licence under the third paragraph is issued when the applicant commences work in Iceland.
+A licence under the fourth paragraph is issued when the applicant commences work in Iceland.

-Opinions.
+Article 4 Opinions.

-Before a licence is granted under Article 2 on the basis of education outside Iceland under the third paragraph of Article 3, the Medical Director of Health shall elicit the opinion of the radiography programme of the Faculty of Medicine in the University of Iceland's School of Health Sciences, with regard to whether the applicant fulfils the criteria for education under the first paragraph of Article 3 for granting of a licence.
+Before a licence is granted under Article 2 on the basis of education outside Iceland the fourth paragraph of Article 3, the Medical Director of Health shall elicit the opinion of an appropriate educational institution or the EMT Expert Council (cf. Regulation on EMT Procedure and Organisation, No. 262/2011), with regard to whether the applicant fulfils the educational criteria for qualifications under the first and second paragraphs of Article 3, for granting of a licence.